-In this short blog post I will try, in 10 minutes or less, to present what Monix library is and convince you that it is good to know it.
+In this short blog post – in just 10 minutes or less – I’m going to attempt to present what Monix library is and try to convince you why you really need to get to know it.

 Formerly known as Monifu, Monix is a library for asynchronous programming in Scala and Scala.js

-It contains several abstractions that are useful and sometimes can be found superior to vanilla Scala or Akka counterparts.
-But for sure this post is not about deprecating use of Akka actors or streams.
-It is about another tool in Scala programmers box.
-I am going to present some of the abstractions that Monix gives and conclude why they are valuable.
+It contains several useful abstractions and sometimes can be found superior to its vanilla Scala or Akka counterparts.
+But this post is definitely not going to be about knocking the use of Akka actors or streams.
+Rather, it’s about another tool in the Scala programmer’s box.
+I am going to be presenting some of the abstractions that Monix gives and conclude why they are invaluable.

 Task vs Future

 Task abstraction that can be seen as a replacement for

 Future was designed for ongoing computation which is possibly finished,

 Future, one has to trigger its execution to start the computation.
 This means that the following code will not print anything: